chinchalinchin/django-docker/README.md

 #### Container

 All of the necessary steps to start a server inside of a container have been included in the <i>/scripts/docker/build-image.sh</i> and <i>/scripts/docker/run-container.sh</i>.
 These steps have been separated because sometime it is desirable to build an image without running a container and visa versa.
-If you wish to do build and run the application manually,
+If you wish to build and run the application manually,

 `docker build -t docker-django-starter:latest .`